In this Kitchen Nightmares episode, Gordon Ramsay visits Moore Place in Esher, Surrey.

 Gordon takes Richard down the high street to see where his ex customers are now eating.

-Gordon advises that the menu should be changed to an American influenced menu as the area is populated by Americans.
+Gordon thinks the menu should be American themed as the area is populated by Americans.

 Gordon shares an organic burger recipe with them and serves it to the owners.